luloxi/PunkSociety/README.md

 # 🤘 Features

-- 🤹‍♂️ Posts can have text, image, audio, video and links.
+- 🤹‍♂️ Posts can have text, image, audio, video, links and polls.
+- 📜 Create and share playlists and galleries
+- 🎥 Media player: Play audio and video without leaving the platform
-- 💰 Liking, commenting and sharing send $ to the user on the other end
+- 💰 Liking, commenting and sharing sends $ to the user on the other end
+- 🛒 Shopping cart: Do multiple actions in a single transaction
 - 📈 Track and analyze revenue on your dashboard.
-- 🛒 Shopping cart: Do multiple actions in a single transaction.
+- 🎨 Customize your profile appearance
 - 🔔 Receive notifications on activity.
 - 💌 Message other users.
+- 🌐 Create groups/communities with group chats and custom newsfeed.
+- 📱 Web 2.5 social login: Sign up and log in with Google, Twitter, Instagram, etc.

 # 🤘 Roadmap